About Nesta

 Surini Ranawake

-Surini Ranawake is the Head of Innovation at HMPPS, where she leads national initiatives to improve employment outcomes for prison leavers.
-A specialist in digital transformation and policy reform, she has successfully delivered major projects, including a digital job-matching platform and essential access to banking for leavers.
-Previously, as Head of Policy, Surini led high-level engagement with the Deputy Prime Minister and Ministers to shape justice reform.
-She is a passionate advocate for inclusive leadership and social impact.
+Surini Ranawake is the Head of Innovation at New Futures Network, part of HMPPS.
+She leads national initiatives to improve employment outcomes for prison leavers.
+A specialist in transformation and policy reform, she has successfully delivered major projects, including development of a digital job-matching platform and increasing essential access to banking and ID for prison leavers.
+She continues to lead high-level engagement with Government Ministers and partnerships with Government departments to shape justice reform.
+She is a passionate advocate for inclusive leadership and social impact, having begun her career in the charity sector at Comic Relief and BBC Children In Need, before moving to the Civil Service 10 years ago.

 b6c46c_80815bb6258c40a5a06d53163cd3c1d9~mv2_d_1333_2000_s_2